AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; file --> open from project

-You may have no interest in some of the search contexts.
-Disable some of them by clicking on the :guilabel:`Settings` icon at the bottom-right corner of the completion popup.
-The resulting dialog display a list of all contexts to be searched and clicking on any of the checkboxes next to the names disables that context.
-That this list is only displayed when you started the omni-search by clicking directly into it.
-If you started it via :kbd:`shift-F3` or the equivalent menu :menuselection:`File --> Open From Project...`, only a subset of the settings are displayed.
+You may have no interest in some search contexts.
+Disable them by clicking the :guilabel:`Settings` icon at the bottom-right corner of the completion popup.
+The resulting dialog displays a list of all contexts to be searched;
+clicking on any of the checkboxes next to the names disables searching that context.
+This list is only displayed when you started the omni-search by clicking on it in the toolbar.
+If you started it via :kbd:`shift-F3` or the equivalent :menuselection:`File --> Open From Project...` menu, only a subset of the settings are displayed.

-You can also reorder the contexts from this settings dialog.
-This affects both the order in which they're searched and displayed.
-We recommend keeping the :guilabel:`Sources` context last, because it'ss the slowest and while GPS is searching it, it's not able to search the other, faster, contexts.
+You can also reorder the contexts from this settings dialog, which affects the order in which they're searched and displayed.
+We recommend keeping the :guilabel:`Sources` context last, because it's the slowest and while GPS is searching it, it's not able to search the other, faster, contexts.

 In the settings dialog, you can chose whether to display a :guilabel:`Preview` for the matches.
 This preview is displayed when you use the :kbd:`down arrow` key to select some of the search results.
-In general, it displays the corresponding source file or the details for the matching GPS action or bookmark.

-You can also select the number of results to be displayed for each context when multiple contexts are displayed or the size of the search field (which depends on how big your screen and the GPS window are) using the settings dialog.
+It displays the corresponding source file or the details for the matching GPS action or bookmark.
+You can also select the number of results to be displayed for each context when multiple contexts are displayed or the size of the search field (which depends on how big your screen and the GPS window are).

-One search context looks for file name, and is convenient for quickly opening files.
-By default, it looks at all files found in any of the source directories of your project, even if those files are not explicit sources of the project (for example because they don't match the naming scheme for any of the languages used by the project).
+One search context looks for file names and is convenient for quickly opening files.
+By default, it looks at all files found in any of the source directories of your project, even if those files aren't explicit sources of the project (for example because they don't match the naming scheme for any of the languages used by the project).
 This is often convenient because you can easily open support files like :file:`Makefiles` or documentation, but it can also sometimes be annoying if the source directories include too many irrelevant files.
 Use the :guilabel:`Include all files from source dirs` setting to control this behavior.

-GPS allows you to chose amog various search algorithms:
+GPS allows you to chose among various search algorithms:

 * :guilabel:`Full Text` checks whether the text you typed appears exactly as you specified it within the context (for example, a file name, the